Nix sets NCAA mark for most career starts, leads No. 9 Oregon to a 38-24 win over Washington State - KTVZ

 With his 54th start, Nix — who transferred to Oregon from Auburn before the 2022 season — passed Boise State’s Kellen Moore and Colt McCoy of Texas, who made 53 during their careers.

 Washington State’s Cameron Ward averaged 296.5 yards a game, ranked 12th in the nation.
-He threw for 438 yards and a touchdown for the Cougars.
-Lincoln Victory caught 16 passes for 161 yards.
+He threw for 438 yards and a touchdown for the Cougars, but was sacked six times.
+Lincoln Victor caught 16 passes for 161 yards.

+“I think they came out and took that team’s best punch,” Oregon coach Dan Lanning said.
+“Washington State played really hard today, too, and they had some big moments within that game.
+I don’t think our guys ever got rattled, they stayed focused in the moment.
+And that’s what playing great football is all about: It’s being one-play focused.
+But I know there’s a lot of things we want to get right, and I think we can do better.”

 Nix threw a touchdown pass to Troy Franklin on the team’s first series, but it was nullified by a holding call.
 The drive ended when Camden Lewis’ 47-yard field goal attempt went wide left.